Conditions

 Sometimes in addition to self-management the pelvic health team may use a transvaginal electrical stimulation (TVES) to aid in initial strengthening; this is not painful and will be fully directed by the team.

-In some cases where the pelvic floor is not recovering and dysfunction remains, there may be an option for surgery.
+In some cases, where the pelvic floor is not recovering and dysfunction remains, there may be an option for surgery.
 This is not something that is sought unless it is absolutely necessary.
 You would have a full discussion regarding this with the team if it was required.

 As part of your management for this condition, it is important to improve the function of your pelvic floor.
 The guide below provides the current recommended guidelines regarding how to achieve this.

-9. Pelvic Floor Dysfunction Rehabilitation Plan
+9. Pelvic Floor Dysfunction

-Treatment Plan
+Treatment plan

 This guide provides the current recommended guidelines regarding how to improve the function of your pelvic floor muscles.
 This should not exceed any more than 2/10 on your perceived pain scale.

-10. Return to Sport/Normal Life
+10. Return to Sport / Normal life

 As part of a comprehensive treatment approach, your musculoskeletal physiotherapist may also use a variety of other pain-relieving treatments to support symptom relief and recovery.
 Whilst recovering, you might benefit from a further assessment to ensure you are making progress and to establish an appropriate progression of treatment.
 Ongoing support and advice will allow you to self-manage and prevent future re-occurrence.